-We often explain that freight rates in DAT RateView are based on the worth of actual freight payments per year, on thousands of point-to-point lanes.
+We often explain that freight rates in DAT RateView are based on $68 billion in actual freight payments per year, for tens of thousands of point-to-point lanes.
 But what does that mean?
 I get this question a lot.

 Where Do DAT Rates Come From?

 Rate data is uploaded automatically, every day, directly from the contributors' transportation management systems.
 Hundreds of brokers, carriers, and shippers contribute data, so they can compare their own rates to the aggregated data from all rate contributors.
 The data submission is automated, so contributors don't pick and choose which rates to submit.
 DAT receives the data and validates it, to be sure that all the information is included.